 };

-CS/AC40 Do use Collection<T> or a subclass of Collection<T> for properties or return values representing read/write collections, and use ReadOnlyCollection<T> or a subclass of ReadOnlyCollection<T> for properties or return values representing read-only collections.
+CS/AC40 Do use ReadOnlyCollection<T> or a subclass of ReadOnlyCollection<T> for properties or return values representing read-only collections instead of Collection<T> or a subclass of Collection<T>.

 CS/AC50 You should prefer to use collections from the System.Collections.Generic namespace over unparametrized collections from the System.Collections namespace.
 Especially avoid the usage of ArrayList or Hashtable for type-safety and performance (boxing for value types).

-CS/AC60 When you are creating a collection type, you should implement IEnumerable so that the collection can be used with LINQ to Objects.
+CS/AC60 When you are creating a collection type, you must implement IEnumerable so that the collection can be used with LINQ to Objects.

 CS/AC70 Do not implement both IEnumerator<T> and IEnumerable<T> on the same type.
 The same applies to the nongeneric interfaces IEnumerator and IEnumerable.
 In other words, a type should be either a collection or an enumerator, but not both.

-CS/AC80 Do not return a null reference for Array or Collection.
+CS/AC80 Do not return a null reference for Collection.
 Null can be difficult to understand in this context.
 For example, a user might assume that the following code will work.
 Return an empty array or collection instead of a null reference.

-int[] arr = SomeOtherFunc();
+List<int> list = SomeOtherFunc();

-foreach (int v in arr)
+foreach (var v in list)

 {